aaronstevenwhite/aaronstevenwhite.github.io/index.md

 Science](https://www.cs.rochester.edu/) and an
 affiliation with the [Goergen Institute for Data Science](http://www.sas.rochester.edu/dsc/).
-I'm also Director of Graduate Studies for the Department of Linguistics and Director of the [FACTS.lab](http://factslab.io) at UR.
+I'm also Director of the [FACTS.lab](http://factslab.io) at UR.
 An overview of my research can be found [here]({{ '/research' | prepend: site.baseurl }}).